khmarbaise/octopress/source/_posts/2011/2011-07-29-maven-configuration-for-multipe-environments.md

 title: "Maven: Configuration For Multipe Environments"
 date: 2011-07-29 09:20:00
 tags: BM,Maven
-categories: [Maven, News, Maven-Plugins,Maven Best Practise]
+categories: [Maven, News, Maven-Plugins,Maven Best Practice]
 post-type: blog
 ---
 I have often heard that it is not possible to create a number of artifacts out of a single Maven module with different configurations.